 Parent your children so they feel secure in themselves and secure in the world around them.
 You may not hold the answers to why a tragedy strikes, but you do hold the ability to comfort and reassure your children.

-For more advice on this difficult topic, please see this American Academy of Pediatrics recommendation for parents.
+For more advice on this topic, please see this American Academy of Pediatrics recommendation for parents.

-Naline Lai, MD and Julie Kardos, MD ©2024 Two Peds in a Pod®, adapted from our 2018 post
+Naline Lai, MD with Julie Kardos, MD © 2015 Two Peds in a Pod®, adapted from our 2011 post